Close Menu

 • Micki Kleven, occupational therapist at Infinity at Home, Infinity Rehab, Salem, Ore.

-Our recent pre-occupational therapy advising graduates further their studies in top occupational therapy programs at institutions including:
+Besides attending Whitworth's occupational therapy doctoral program, our recent pre-occupational therapy advising graduates further their studies at occupational therapy institutions including:

 • Creighton University